 Enjoy America's Original Music in one of its most historic towns!

 Join us September 22-25 2022 for the 13th Annual Central Pennsylvania Ragtime & American Music Festival.
-Three fun-filled days of music, silent movies, lectures, open houses, and more.
+Four fun-filled days of music, silent movies, lectures, open houses, and more.
 Hear Ragtime favorites, Jazz, Boogie-Woogie, Stride, Blues, and hits from the Great American Songbook, all performed by Grammy Award winning musicians.
 Plus, enjoy rides on the town's two signature attractions, the historic East Broad Top Railroad, and the neighboring Rockhill Trolley Museum!

 2022 Performer Lineup